-Discrimination against lesbian, gay, bisexual, transgender people includes any form of prejudice, hatred, intolerance, oppression, rejection, isolation, violence, harassment, bullying, hate speech, vandalism, arson, murder.
+Discrimination against lesbian, gay, bisexual, and transgender people includes any form of prejudice, hatred, intolerance, oppression, rejection, isolation, violence, harassment, bullying, hate speech, vandalism, arson, and murder.
 Hate crime perpetrators target LGBT people because they believe their actions will be met with less punishment than if they had attacked someone who wasn’t part of the community.

-Discrimination against people because they identify as lesbian, gay, bisexual, transgender, intersex (LGBTQI), or any combination thereof may increase the likelihood of developing posttraumatic stress disorder (PTSD) and increase the risk for suicide.
+Discrimination against people because they identify as lesbian, gay, bisexual, transgender, intersex (LGBTQI), or any combination thereof, may increase the likelihood of developing posttraumatic stress disorder (PTSD) and increase the risk for suicide.
 Behavioral health concerns such as transphobia and homophobia must be met with a desire to educate the perpetrator not to continue their actions.

 Substance Abuse Disorder

-Substance use disorders (SUDs) include alcohol abuse, substance dependence, nicotine addiction, opioid dependency, illegal drugs, cannabis abuse/dependence, pathological gambling, compulsive sexual behavior, binge eating disorder, and kleptomania.
+Substance use disorders (SUDs) include alcohol abuse, dependence, nicotine addiction, opioid dependency, illegal drugs, cannabis abuse/dependence, pathological gambling, compulsive sexual behavior, binge eating disorder, and kleptomania.
 In general, lesbian, gay, bisexual, and transgender (LGBT) adults are nearly twice as likely as their straight peers to suffer from a substance abuse problem.
 Substance abuse disorder will lead to other chronic health conditions such as thoughts of suicide, cardiovascular and respiratory disorders, and immunological disorders.
 Transgender people are almost four times as likely to experience substance abuse problems than cisgender people.
 LGBTQ students who don’t know if they’re gay, lesbian, bisexual, transgender, or something else may be at greater risk for using illicit drugs than their straight counterparts.